7ang0n1n3/JINRA/README.md

 # JINRA
-Command and control web app framework
+Command Center web app framework

 A fully offline, modular framework built with HTML, CSS, and JavaScript.
 Functions and features can be added or removed via a settings file.